gannaraputeja/CMPE202-AirportApplication/Documentation/ProjectJournal/XPValues.md

 ### Jaya Prakash Reddy Pachika - Communication

--
+- We discussed on team members experience in IT industry and the languages in which they are proficient and worked previously.
+- Discussed on the rough roadmap of the project.

 ### Dasaradh Gutta - Communication

-- We discussed on team members experience in IT industry and the languages in which they are proficient and worked previously.
+- We discussed on team members experience in IT industry.
 - Discussed on the rough roadmap of the project.

 ### Prudhvi M.V.N.S - Communication